A Meal of Remembrance – 2 Kings 23

 It convicts me of my sin and brings me to a place of forgiveness.

-It brings a deep sense of peace and security – I can sometimes sense the very presence of Christ in my heart.
+It brings a deep sense of peace and security – I sometimes sense the very presence of Christ in my heart.

 Reflection